MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 - The files themselves:

-    - Office files are more quickly scanned than PDF files.
+    - With the exception of Excel files, Office files are more quickly scanned than PDF files.

     - Unprotected files are quicker to scan than protected files.